IBM/fabcar-blockchain-sample/README.md

   - Under the Instantiated Smart Contract, click on `Connect with SDK` from the overflow menu on the right side of the row
   - Choose from the dropdown for <b>MSP for connection</b>, `org1msp`
   - Choose from <b>Certificate Authority</b> dropdown, `Org1 CA`
-  - Download the connection profile by scrolling down and clicking <b>Download Connection Profile</b>
+  - Download the connection profile by scrolling down and clicking <b>Download Connection Profile</b>.
+This will download the connection json which we will use soon to establish connection.
+  - You can click <b>Close</b> once the download completes

 <br>
 <p align="center">